Skip to content

 • Getting a banker’s draft.

-• Standing order – a regular payment to another person, account or business.
-An example might be a monthly transfer between your own current account and savings account.
+• Standing order –a regular payment to another person, account or business.
+An example might be a fixed monthly transfer that you set up between your own current account and savings account.

-• Direct Debit – another type of regular payment, but one the business or organisation you’re paying must set up.
+• Direct debit – another type of regular payment, but one set up by the business or organisation you’re paying.
 You’ll normally need to sign an agreement to give them permission to take payment.
-An example is paying your utility bills by monthly Direct Debit.
+An example is paying your utility bills by monthly direct debit.

 • Recurring payment – similar to the above, but set up using your card details, rather than your bank account.
-A good example is when you subscribe to a streaming service like Netflix or Disney+.
+A good example is when you subscribe to a streaming service.

 How do my current account rewards affect tax?